ntclark/PDFEnabler/README.md

 This particular project has proven very useful in the CursiVision system.
 In general, it is a powerful connection between your software, and the manipulation of PDF files.
 There is nothing you can't do in terms of managing PDF with this framework.
-Granted, it may not currently offer exactly the particular thing you want, but you should be able to clearly see the patterns with which this component was developed, and through that - and with the supporting functionality already there - add PDF functionality with a minimum of effort.
+Granted, it may not currently offer exactly the particular thing you want, but you should be able to clearly see the patterns with which this component was developed, and through that - and with the supporting functionality already there - add the desired PDF functionality with a minimum of effort.